 A precise way to see what’s driving you

 Most leadership development focuses on what you do—how you communicate, how you manage, how you show up in a room.
-This can shift things, but the changes rarely stick, because behaviour is a symptom of something deeper that nobody's looked at.
+This can shift things, but the changes rarely stick, because behaviour is a symptom of something deeper that nobody's actually looked at.